HyperLan-git/HyperGame/README.md

 # HyperGame
-Truly my most ambitious project of them all, I want to make a complete fighting game mixed with the twin-stick shooter genre.
+Truly my most ambitious project at the time, I wanted to make a complete fighting game mixed with the twin-stick shooter genre.
-I have no idea how I can make it as precise as classical fighting games but I plan on implementing comboing, stun, dodge, multiple weapons and a game mode where the game follows a rythm dictated by a speeding-up music
+I have no idea how I could have made it as precise as classical fighting games but I wanted to implement comboing, stun, dodge, multiple weapons and a game mode where the game follows a rythm dictated by a speeding-up music